Story of Hannu

 Now, 35 years and about 70,000 kilos of clay later, I feel like I have learned something about myself.
 Clay has been a ruthless trainer, and after making nearly every mistake you could possibly make, something has also gone into my head.
 You can’t give up, since every piece of work can be repeated and polished, while doing the best you can.

-I feel accomplished, when a product I have made stand the test of time – even after several years a cup is in the everyday use of a customer.
+I feel accomplished, when a product I have made stands the test of time – even after several years a cup is in the everyday use of a customer.
 The work and the products are made for the end user.

-The work as ceramist is physically draining (neck, shoulders, back) and solitary.
+The work as a ceramist is physically draining (neck, shoulders, back) and solitary.
 As a ceramics manufacturer, I achieved financial security in about 9 years, and I still can’t think of doing anything else for a living.

-Due to the consumptive nature of the work the direction of Saviseppä is to always produce less with better quality – a stop-down enterprise.
+Due to the consumptive nature of the work, the direction of Saviseppä is to always produce less with better quality – a stop-down enterprise.

 In Putikko, 2020 Hannu Sairanen